sirnugget11/Keyboard-Control-for-LEGO-Technic-Porsche-GT4-e-Performance-/README.md

 # Steering:

-Use A to steer left and D to steer right
+Use A to steer left and D to steer right.
 The longer you hold the button, the higher the turning angle will be.
 As soon as you let go of the button, the steering will reset.
+You can change the steering speed by changing the value of steering_speed on line 146.
+The default steering speed is 400.

 # Lights and Battery